mantidproject/mantid/docs/source/algorithms/Q1DWeighted-v1.rst

 Symmetric
 ~~~~~~~~~

+Symmetric or asymmetric integration is determined by the `AsymmetricWedges` flag.

 The figure below illustrates an example for symmetric wedges.
 Each wedge in this case represents two back-to-back sectors.
 The wedges output group will have two workspaces: one for the red region, one for the blue region.